Gymnasium (ancient Greece): Etymology

 The word gymnasium is the latinisation of the Greek noun γυμνάσιον (gymnasion), "public place for physical exercises; exercise area", in pl. "bodily exercises" and generally "school", which in turn is derived from the common Greek adjective γυμνός (gymnos) meaning "naked" or "nude", by way of the related verb γυμνάζω (gymnazo), whose meaning is "to train naked", "train in gymnastic exercise", generally "to train, to exercise".
-The verb had this meaning because the athletes undressed in changing rooms called Apodyteriums and trained naked, rubbing their bodies with olive oil and then cleaning with the Strigil.
-Historically, the gymnasium was used for exercise, communal bathing (Thermae), and later scholarly and philosophical pursuits.
-The English noun gymnast, first recorded in 1594, is formed from the Greek γυμναστής (gymnastēs), but in Greek this word means "trainer" not "athlete".
+The verb had this meaning because the athletes undressed in changing rooms called apodyteria and trained naked, rubbing their bodies with olive oil and then cleaning with the strigil.
+Historically, the gymnasium was used for exercise, communal bathing (thermae), and later scholarly and philosophical pursuits.
+The English noun gymnast, first recorded in 1594, is formed from the Greek γυμναστής (gymnastēs), but in Greek this word means "trainer", not "athlete".
 The palaestra was the part of the gymnasium devoted to wrestling, boxing, and ball games.
 From the word "gymnasion" came also the term "gymnastics".

 Organization

-The gymnasium was formed as a public institution where young men over 18 received training in physical exercises.
-The supervision of the gymnasiums was entrusted to gymnasiarchs, who were public officials responsible for the conduct of sports and games at public festivals and who directed the schools and supervised the competitors.
+The gymnasium was formed as a public institution where young men received training in physical exercises.
+The supervision of the gymnasia was entrusted to gymnasiarchs, who were public officials responsible for the conduct of sports and games at public festivals and who directed the schools and supervised the competitors.
 The gymnastai were the teachers, coaches, and trainers of the athletes.
-The Greek gymnasiums also held lectures and discussions on philosophy, literature, and music, and there were public libraries nearby.
+The Greek gymnasia also held lectures and discussions on philosophy, literature, and music, and there were public libraries nearby.